-Alternative investments are measured at fair value using the Net Asset Value (NAV) per share as a practical expedient to fair value.
+Alternative investments and commingled funds are measured at fair value using the Net Asset Value (NAV) per share as a practical expedient to fair value.
 Investments measured at NAV are not classified in the fair value hierarchy.

-The following table summarizes the valuation of the Plan's investments by the fair value hierarchy levels as of December 31, 2018:
+The following table summarizes the valuation of the Plan's investments by the fair value hierarchy levels as of December 31, 2019: